chaitan28/k8s_directory/services/read.md

 #### Explanation

 **ClusterIP**: A service that is accessible only within the Kubernetes cluster.
+For example: If I wanted to access the service inside the cluster(from master or any worker node) than both are accessible. communication between the front-end(Login signup Module) and back-end (DB)components of your app <br>

-**NodePort**: Exposes the service on each Node’s IP at a static port (the NodePort).
-This is primarily used for development purposes.
+**NodePort**: NodePort service is an extension of ClusterIP service.
+NodePort service will route the traffic to cluster ip services by default.
+Exposes the service on each Node’s IP at a static port (the NodePort).
+Node port must be in the range of 30000–32767.
+This is primarily used for development purposes.   <br>

-**LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
+**LoadBalancer**: LoadBalancer service is an extension of NodePort service.
+Exposes the service externally using a cloud provider’s load balancer. <br>

 **ExternalName**: Maps a service to a DNS name, simplifying the configuration and updates of external resources.
+Maps a service to a predefined externalName field by returning a value for the CNAME record.<br>

-**Headless Service**: Used primarily for stateful applications (like databases) where you need direct access to individual pods.
+**Headless Service**: Used primarily for stateful applications (like databases) where you need direct access to individual pods. <br>

 ---